niallbee/capstone/day-1/subnet-1-architecture.md

 ## Getting Started
 1. Open your playpen repo in VS Code then create and checkout a new branch

-2. Create a new folder called day-1 and inside that, another folder called create-VPC-subnet-VMs for this particular session

-3. cd to the create-VPC-subnet-VMs folder in the terminal and run the following commands:
+2. Create a new folder called day-1 and cd into the folder in the terminal and run the following commands:

    ```
    gcloud auth login